sebastianspicker/chronikwerk/.github/ISSUE_TEMPLATE/bug_report.md

 ## Context
-This page tracks maintenance decisions for bug_report during maintenance burst work.
+This page keeps the current bug_report guidance concise after earlier rough notes.

 ## Usage
 - Merged scattered the main flow guidance into the docs.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Development
-- Aligned local and CI checks for the main flow.
+- Kept the the main flow verification command reproducible.

+- Earlier scratch notes were compressed into the current guidance.

 ## Caveats
 Some setup details still depend on the current local workflow and may change again.